128technology/docs/docs/cli_reference.md

 #### Description
 The _delete flows_ command clears all active flow data from this node.
 Administrators can specify which node to clear flow data from by adding the node name as an optional argument to the command.

+This command has been maintained for backward compatibility to older versions of software.
+The delete sessions command is preferred in versions newer than 3.2.0.

 :::warning
 This may be a service impacting operation.